ewalsh/hmda/README.md

 ## Preparation
-I will utilize a PostgreSQL 11 server for storing and retrieving data and Docker for hosting it.
+I will utilize a PostgreSQL 11 server for storing and retrieving data.
+I will also use a Spark cluster to compute.
+I will be using for hosting each.
 Please make sure docker is installed.

+Please make sure docker compose is install
+1. First navigate to the docker subdirectory
+`cd docker`
+2. Pull the spark docker image
+`docker pull ewalsh200/toyspark`
+3. Bring up docker compose
+`docker-compose up`
+4. In a separate terminal start spark
+`docker exec -it docker_spark_1 bash`
+5. From there start a single spark worker `./sbin/start-slave.sh 172.19.0.3:7077`

 Once installed, run the folling commands in your terminal:
 1. To run the server: